 How will the DA capacity be calculated ?

 Regarding the DA capacity methodology which will be applied on the BE-LU interconnection, Elia and Creos make reference to the CWE flow-based MC solution.
 Consequently, the available capacity will be calculated according to the flow-based calculation methodology that takes into account that electricity can flow via different paths and optimizes the available capacity in highly meshed grids.
 The cross-border capacity is therefore calculated in a coordinated manner by the TSOs.
-However the actual implementation will be reassessed after a trial phase of one year.

 What is the current status of the project ?